Train between classes.

 Seriously, get clean!
 Nobody wants to train with somebody who has poor personal hygiene.
 This is especially important for grappling-based martial arts where body to body contact is part and parcel of the routine.
 But should apply equally to Kung Fu students too.

 The key to genuine progress in Kung Fu is learning how to learn.
 If you’re too obsessed with beating your opponent then you’ll never pick up on the subtle details you’re missing.
 It’s these little details that will make all the difference.
 Take a step back and observe what’s happening.
 Be less concerned with winning and more concerned with learning and you’ll see your progress start to skyrocket.

 Learn the history of your art.
 Find out about the most famous practitioners.
 Make sure you know what your lineage is.
 Read up on the classic writings of the masters.
 Most martial arts instructors will respond positively to somebody who shows an interest in the history of their art and start to help you more.
 It marks you out as a serious student.

 This is a lesson for life as much as it is for martial arts.
 But if you’re constantly late for class then you’re sending the message to your instructor that you’re just not that committed to being there.
 The same thing applies to the other areas of your life, so start showing up on time and watch how things change.

 Stop being ‘that guy’.

 Every gym has that one guy who doesn’t really listen to the teacher properly, does his own thing, hurts other people by showing off, thinks the warm-ups don’t apply to him and is generally disrespectful.
 Don’t be that guy (or girl).
-You’ll notice that they rarely get promoted, but if they do, and they get praised by the instructor, then you’re probably in the wrong sort of class, and should think about leaving anyway.
+You’ll notice that they rarely get promoted.
+But if they do, and the instructor praise them, then you’re probably in the wrong sort of class, and should think about leaving anyway.